FAQS

 It is also important to note that students have excellent opportunities to establish strong connections with their professors.
 Students are always welcome to meet with their professors during their office hours – just to say hello or to ask for assistance with a concept discussed in the course.
 In addition, teaching assistants, who work closely with faculty to ensure student learning, are excellent resources, and TAs also have office hours.

-The College also has success coaches who specialize in study skills, time management, etc. The Center for Learning and Student Success can also connect students with tutoring sessions.
+The College also has success coaches specializing in study skills, time management, etc. The Center for Learning and Student Success can also connect students with tutoring sessions.
 In addition, the physics and math department clinics offer extra support for students enrolled in calculus and physics courses.

 Will I have an advisor to help me?

-New students also have the benefit of working with Peer Leaders, who are upper-class students who share their knowledge and experiences to assist new students in their successful transition to SU.
+New students also have the benefit of working with Peer Leaders, upper-class students who share their knowledge and experiences to assist new students in their successful transition to SU.

 Are there research opportunities for undergraduates?

-Yes!
-There are many opportunities available for undergraduates to engage in significant research experiences.
-Students can become connected with these opportunities by reaching out to faculty members whose research area they find to be intriguing.
-Upper-class students are also valuable resources in educating new students about research opportunities and about the focus of various laboratories in the College.
-It is not uncommon for undergraduates to author papers and present their work at professional conferences.
+Yes, we have many opportunities available for undergraduates to engage in significant research experiences.
+Students can become connected with these opportunities by reaching out to faculty members whose research areas they find intriguing.
+Upper-class students are also valuable resources in educating new students about research opportunities and the focus of various laboratories in the College.
+It’s quite common for our undergraduates to author papers and present their work at professional conferences.

 Are there special housing opportunities for students in my major?